YuliaLeo/Lingualearn/README.md

 ## WEB-page for learning languages

-The project will represent a platform for learning foreing languages.
+The project represents a platform for learning foreing languages with a crossword.

 ## Features of the WEB-page